mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-Each glyph on the screen should have the `ConsoleColorPair` qualities, so we can change the color.
+Each glyph on the screen should have `ConsoleColorPair` qualities, so we can change colors.
-Because each structure is a struct, there can't be inheritance, the glyph must be composed.
+the glyph can't inherit from `ConsoleColorPair` because C# doesn't permit inheritance for struct types.
 If we want to conveniently access a glyph's colors, we should do it with a properties.
 There are two constructors, and an implicit constructor, all eventually calling the same base constructor, so we keep a Single Point of Truth.
 A few readonly constant-like values will help conveniently define things like a default clear canvas, which is different from an explicitly empty canvas.